 Repair Rebuild In SQL Server to Fix Master Database Corruption

 Master Database is the most important part of SQL Server.
 It stores the user login credentials and information pointers to all databases in SQL Server.
 Needless to say, If something happens to the master database, users are unable to access or work smoothly.
-In this post, possible solutions to recover from corruption in SQL Server have been discussed.
-One such way is SQL Server repair rebuild usage.
-Other ways can be more efficient and easier to follow.
+In this post, we will cover possible solutions to fix corrupt master database in SQL Server.
+One such way is to use Repair_Rebuild in SQL Server.
+You can use other options to fix master database corruption..
 Find out more in the following segment.

 Possible Solutions to Repair Master Database

 There are multiple methods through which a system administrator can repair or fix master database corruption.
 Following are some of the methods listed below:

 Solution#1 Using The Microsoft SQL Server Management Studio Express

 This is a Management platform provided by Microsoft for SQL Server Administration.
 It is a great facility to recover a corrupt master database file.
 For using this management tool user needs to first have Microsoft Web Platform installed on their system.
 After that, install the MS SQL Management Studio Express according to the SQL Server version.

 - Step 1: Launch the Management Studio Express from C:/Program files/Microsoft SQL Server / SQL Server Management Studio Express.

 - Step 2: Now, Type the Windows Authentication login credentials

 - Step 3: After that, Expand databases and find wt_shed.
 Right-click on this file and then go to Properties >> Options